-> - Cabins are small but functional. ( I believe they’re the sort you rent at KOA campgrounds.)
+- Cabins are tiny but functional. ( I believe they’re the sort you rent at KOA campgrounds.)
 There are no kitchens or showers.
 You use the central bathhouse and there is a grill and picnic tables.
 But the cabins do have AC, a small fridge and a bathroom.
-You must bring pillows and linens or rent them for $15.

-> Jetty Park campground & cabins: The negatives
+Jetty Park campground & cabins: The negatives

 - While there is a bit of variation among sites, the camp sites are small and some are quite close together.
 Some lack shade, vegetation or trees.
 The worse sites look like you’re camping in a parking lot.
 Unfortunately, there is no guarantee of site assignments, according to the Jetty Park website, but it looks like you’re better off in a site along the perimeter rather than in the center loops.

 - Tripadvisor visitors give mixed reviews to the campground, with several people complaining about noisy neighbors.
 As in many campgrounds, your experience may depend upon the luck of where you are assigned and who camps next door.

 - Check the camping descriptions carefully before you go: One Florida Rambler reader says “you cannot run a quiet generator or any generator that has not been factory installed in your unit.”

 Resources for planning a trip to Jetty Park in Cape Canaveral

 Make cabin and campsite reservations here or by calling 321-783-7111.jetty-park-campsite-map